Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

 There is also a conventional $T^2$ contribution to the resistivity from cc $\to$ cc scattering.
 For the MFL $T$-linear scattering to dominate, the phase space for scattering into cold fermions must be smaller than that for scattering into hot fermions: $k_{F\text{c}} k_B T/v_{F\text{c}} \ll k_{F\text{h}}^2$.
 Geometrically, cc $\to$ ch scattering dominates when the area of the hot region is greater than the area of the thermally broadened cold annulus shown in Fig. \ref{fig:hot_cold}.
-This requirement, that $k_B T \ll k_{F\text{h}}^2/k_{F\text{c}}^2 \times E_{F\text{c}}$, is easily satisfied despite $k_{F\text{h}}$ being small because $E_{F\text{c}}$ is a very high energy scale.
+This requirement, that $k_B T \ll k_{F\text{h}}^2/k_{F\text{c}}^2 \times E_{F\text{c}}$, can be satisfied despite $k_{F\text{h}}$ being small because $E_{F\text{c}}$ is a high energy scale.
+In the SI we verify that the phase space for cc $\to$ ch scattering indeed dominates in the $T$-linear regime of Sr$_3$Ru$_2$O$_7$.